Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: General classification

 \begin{prop} \begin{enumerate}[label=(\arabic*)] {\value{saveenum}}

-\item The tree $\overline \Theta$ labeled with the coefficients $n$, $k$, $s$ and the theories $\Sigma$ on its edges and vertices has no non trivial automorphism. \end{enumerate} \end{prop} By construction two elements from $\Theta$ having same type in ${\mathbb M}$ are identified in $\overline \Theta$.
-Thus, to prove the above proposition it is enough to show that, if $\mathbb M$ is the countable model, then any automorphism of $\overline \Theta$ lifts up to an automorphism of ${\mathbb M}$.
+\item The tree $\overline \Theta$ labeled with coefficients $n_A$, $s_A$, $k_{A,i}$ and theories $\Sigma_{A,i}$ (and $\Sigma_{(A^-,A)}$) on its vertices (and edges) has no non trivial automorphism. \end{enumerate} \end{prop} By construction two elements from $\Theta$ having same type in ${\CM}$ are identified in $\overline \Theta$.
+Thus, to prove the above proposition it is enough to show that, if $\CM$ is the countable model, then any automorphism of $\overline \Theta$ lifts up to an automorphism of ${\CM}$.
 This proof requires some new tools that we introduce now.